Fraunhofer-SCAI/wavelet_pooling/README.md

 $ git clone git@github.com:Fraunhofer-SCAI/wavelet_pooling.git
 ```
 This repository ships code to compute the fast wavelet transformation
 in PyTorch.
-To test the code run
+To test this part of the the code run
 ``` bash
 $ pytest
 ```